Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 Remote Switch Hardware Setup
 ============================

-Most remote controls for remote switches are equipped with an IC called HX2262.
+Most remote controls for remote mains switches are equipped with an IC called HX2262.
-Basically it has six different inputs: two to define if it is an ON or OFF switch command and four inputs to define whereis it is A, B, C or D to switch.
+Basically it has six different inputs: Two to define if it is an ON or OFF switch command and four inputs to define what it switches (A, B, C or D).
 An input is activated if it is switched to GND.
 All inputs are interconnected in a matrix style order.

 In this example we will use the Industrial Quad Relay Bricklet with its four solid state relays to short the inputs ON, OFF, A and B to GND.
 This way we will be able to switch two remote switches.
-If also C and D should be switched an additional Industrial Quad Relay is necessary.
+If you want to also switch C and D, you can use an additional Industrial Quad Relay.

 Take a look at the Remote Control
 ---------------------------------